jbrown544/interlingual-topic-modeling/README.md

 In this animation of our topic model visualization, it appears the seven works included have themselves become the most prevalent topics.
 Each of the large bubbles top terms match characters, places, and things explained in the plot summaries linked earlier.
 Of particular interest is bubble 6 which lies outside the cluster of the other works.
 This work appears to be    the second to smallest work about blockade runners during the American Civil War which is possibly more historical than some of the other fictional accounts.
 Also note, the topical bubble sizes mostly correlate with the size of their respective works.
 Lastly, note that the six works that form a cluster surround many far smaller topics whose centrality may indicate those topics are thematically bounded by the ideas present in the works themselves.

 Opening the [project notebook](./Interlingual_Topic_Modeling.ipynb) allows interaction with this visualization for exploration of the topics.
-Be sure to use the "Open in Colab" button at top to enable the visualizations because the GitHub source viewer does not render them.
+Be sure to use the "Open in Colab" button at top to enable the visualizations because the GitHub source viewer does not display them.
 Also, remember to expand the left "Table of contents" panel to quickly navigate the notebook's structure.

 ![Image](./img/viz/french.gif)

 ## Spanish Language Sample Analysis

+This sample contains 30K Spanish news headlines gathered from such sources as RSS feeds.

 <figure>
 <img src="./img/109899_newsstand_300.jpg" width="300"/>